-Here’s one more economic problem the government’s response to the virus has unleashed: zombie firms
+Here’s one more economic problem the government’s response to the virus has unleashed: Zombie firms

 “Almost no one would say let firms go bankrupt left, right and center.
 That’s not reasonable,” said Viral Acharya, former deputy governor of India’s central bank.
 “But society needs a reallocation of resources to other sectors.”

 After the 2008 financial crisis, the Fed kept rates near zero for seven years, then raised them in tiny increments until 2019, only to start cutting them again.
-With May’s 13.3 percent unemployment rate suggesting a long recovery lies ahead, Fed Chairman Jerome H. Powell earlier this month said the central bank is “not even thinking about thinking about raising rates.”
+With May’s 13.3 percent unemployment rate suggesting a long recovery lies ahead, Federal Reserve Chair Jerome H. Powell earlier this month said the central bank is “not even thinking about thinking about raising rates.”

 That means more years of near-free money, an additional surge in business borrowing and thus more fuel for zombies.
 Nonfinancial business debt grew in the first quarter by almost 19 percent, the biggest percentage jump in at least 40 years, according to the Federal Reserve.
 Businesses took on more than $3 trillion in new debt in the first three months of 2020, almost 10 times as much as in the previous three months.